zhiweigu2000/Job-finding/Q&A.md

 **Non-technical**

-Measure the level of undertainty when estimating a value
+Measure the level of uncertainty when estimating a value

 Measure average height of men in US: sample height from certain men, gives a 95% interval 168cm to 185cm, it is likely to cover the average height.
 If we repeat this process, we expect the CI to cover the true average height 95% of the time.